elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 >
 > In many cases you will want to use Magic Rescue in addition to the tools mentioned above.
 They are not mutually exclusive, e.g. combining magicrescue with dls from The Sleuth Kit could give good results.
 In many cases you'll want to use magicrescue to extract its known file types and another utility to extract the rest.

-So try everything out and sees what works best :)
+So try everything out and see what works best :)